fsprojects/awesome-fsharp/README.md

 ## Logging

+* [FsLibLog ★ 26 ⧗ 0](https://github.com/TheAngryByrd/FsLibLog) - FsLibLog is a single file you can copy paste or add through Paket Github dependencies to provide your F# library with a logging abstraction.
+[MIT]
 * [Logary ★ 259 ⧗ 0](https://github.com/logary/logary/) - Logary is a high performance, multi-target logging, metric, tracing and health-check library for mono and .Net.
 [Apache 2.0]

 ## Package Management